-3.2 What are intended learning outcomes?
+What are intended learning outcomes?

 An intended learning outcome is what the student should know, or be able to do, as a result of a course of study.
-There should be a strong link between what we intend students to learn and be able to do and the assessments set to gather evidence that they have met the learning outcomes (see section 4 for details).
+There should be a strong link between what we intend students to learn and be able to do and the assessments set to gather evidence that they have met the learning outcomes (see Section on Designing Assessment for details).